timothyrenner/slamdring/README.md

                                   The file format for inputs / outputs.
                                   Default: csv.
   -r, --request-field TEXT        For CSV with header and JSON, the name of
                                   the field with the request.
-Default:
-                                  request.
+Default: request (csv-header,json) or -1 (csv).
   --no-repeat-request             Don't reprint the request field in the
                                   output.
   --help                          Show this message and exit.